 Cultural challenges in a global workplace are enormous.
 One needs to understand and accept cultural differences at work and experience working life in different countries.
 The cultural challenges, social and cross-cultural challenges of internet technology are not being given due importance.
 The Internet is like a public place in a terrorized world.
 The Internet is an entertainng, informative, enticing and explicit place which one could adore, despise and fear all at-once.
 The Internet enables children to communicate with friends and strangers exposing them to beneficial and harmful cross-cultural knowledge.

-Challenges to British Business
+Cross Cultural Challenges to British Business

 Some interesting statistics captured in the report, Language and culture in British business, highlight some of the main countries with which British firms are facing cross cultural challenges.
 The book draws upon surveys of British businesses looking at language and culture in trade, among which are the seven LNTO/CILT audits undertaken between 2000 and 2003.
 From the results it was discovered that companies felt the major cross cultural challenges were with Japan, France, the Middle East, China and Germany.